Origin Story

 She tells me how she keeps a journal and how reading is a place of comfort.
 She even writes poetry herself.
 Ultimately, this wish for peace is more like a prayer.
 Describing herself as a spiritual person, she asked God to bring peace in her life with her family and especially her friends.

-Listener Poet Elizabeth Pringle
+Elizabeth Pringle, Listener Poet

 October 2024